PTsolvers/Chmy.jl/docs/src/getting_started.md

 arch = Arch(backend)
 ```

 If a different backend is desired, one needs to load the relevant package accordingly.
-For example, if Nvidia or AMD GPUs are available, one can comment out `using CUDA` or `using AMDGPU` and make sure to use `arch = Arch(CUDABackend())` or `arch = Arch(ROCBackend())`, respectively, when selecting the architecture.
-For further information about executing on a single-device or multi-device architecture, see the documentation section for [Architectures](./concepts/architectures.md)
+For example, if Nvidia or AMD GPUs are available, one can comment out `using CUDA`, `using AMDGPU` or `using Metal` and make sure to use `arch = Arch(CUDABackend())`, `arch = Arch(ROCBackend())` or `arch = Arch(MetalBackend())`, respectively, when selecting the architecture.
+For further information about executing on a single-device or multi-device architecture, see the documentation section for [Architectures](./concepts/architectures.md).

+!!! warning "Metal backend"
+    Metal backend restricts floating point arithmetic precision of computations to `Float32` or lower.
+In Chmy, this can be achieved by initialising the grid object using `Float32` (`f0`) elements in the `origin` and `extent` tuples.

 ## Writing & Launch Compute Kernels